microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 The [AIPService module](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](#aip-service-config), [Protection templates](#protection-templates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
+If you do not have this module installed, the 'Information Protection Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

 > **Note**
 >
-> The AIPService module does not support PowerShell 7.x.
+> The AIPService module does not yet support PowerShell 7.x.
 Therefore, unexpected errors may occur because the AIP service module is executed in compatibility mode in PowerShell 7.x.

 ### Graph PowerShell module <a name="graph-module"></a>

 The [Graph PowerShell module](https://www.powershellgallery.com/packages/Microsoft.Graph) is required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).
+If you do not have this module installed, the 'Information Protection Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 ### Exchange Online PowerShell module <a name="exchange-online-module"></a>

 The [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).

-If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
+If you do not have this module installed, the 'Information Protection Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

 ### Microsoft PowerShell (optional) <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Unified Labeling Support Tool' on Microsoft [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).
+Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) to install it using your preferred method if you want to use the 'Information Protection Utility' on Microsoft [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).

 ### Azure Information Protection module (optional) <a name="aip-module"></a>